U-Mamba2: Scaling State Space Models for Dental Anatomy Segmentation in CBCT: Experiment Results

 \section{Experiment Results}

 We implement U-Mamba2 with the nnU-Net \cite{nnunet} framework.
 We perform a 9:1 stratified train-validation split on the ToothFairy3 dataset to ensure the same proportion of data sources (with different fields of view and imaging machines) in the train and validation datasets.
 All models are pre-trained with SSL (\Cref{subsec:pretrain}) following the original training configuration of DAE \cite{dae}.
-Each model employs seven encoder-decoder stages, an input patch size of 128x256x256, and a batch size of 1.
+Each model employs seven encoder-decoder stages, an input patch size of 128x256x256, the native voxel spacing of 0.3mm\textsuperscript{3} (leading to no downsampling or upsampling during model training and inference), and a batch size of 1.
 During training, we disable left/right mirroring augmentation for all models except U-Mamba2, while during inference, we use sliding window inference with a tile size of 0.5 and disable left/right mirroring in TTA for all models, including U-Mamba2, for fair comparison.
 Other hyperparameters follow the default values of nnU-Net.
 Model training and time computation are performed on an RTX4090 GPU.
 We evaluate the models with the Dice coefficient, the Hausdorff Distance at the 95th percentile (HD95), and the average inference time in seconds, where lower is better for all metrics except Dice.